 On the day

-The couple will need to declare that they are of the same religion, one that is recognized in Indonesia -Catholic, Christian/Protestant, Balinese Hindu, Buddhist or Muslim.
-If the couple declares that they are Catholic, they will need to attend counseling with a priest prior to the wedding and have the marriage ceremony in a church.
+The couple will need to declare that they are of the same religion, one that is recognised in Indonesia -Catholic, Christian/Protestant, Balinese Hindu, Buddhist or Muslim.
+If the couple declares that they are Catholic, they will need to attend counselling with a priest prior to the wedding and have the marriage ceremony in a church.
 Legal weddings require the ceremony script to be prepared and read out on the day by an official Indonesian holy man of the couples chosen religion and witnessed by a government official, who will be in attendance on the day.
 The couple may wish to include a non-religious or western celebrant to finish off the ceremony if they are not heavily religious.
 The celebrant will also provide additional support with the process and paperwork.

 The process of Legally binding your marriage in Bali will usually cost between $800- $2,000 Australian dollars.

 Whether you choose to have a legal wedding or non-legal wedding in Bali, we recommend couples make an informed decision before choosing their ceremony style.
 Many countries have different regulations and laws governing the right to marriage such as the right to multiple spouses, same-sex marriage or marriage following divorce, etc. By enlisting the services of a celebrant or celebrant service residing in Bali, you will have access to their knowledge of local and international law to help guide you through the process.